judisjt/seniordesign/Jason_Judis_bio.md

 #### __Cincinnati Children's Hospital__
-* Developed website for NICU patientss and families using angular 4+
+* Developed website for NICU patients and families using angular 4+
 * Used google firebase for holding our information in a database
 * Learned about making a PWA (progressive web apps) and how to make our app one using node js and angular
 * Used Oauth2 for authentication